 New World: Refers to wines produced outside of traditional European wine regions, often characterized by fruit-forward styles and innovative winemaking techniques.

-Noble Rot: The beneficial fungus Botrytis cinerea that can affect grapes under specific climatic conditions, leading to the production of sweet wines with complex flavors, such as Sauternes.
+Noble Rot: The beneficial fungus Botrytis cinerea that can affect grapes under specific climatic conditions, leading to the production of sweet wines with complex flavors.

 Nose: The aroma or bouquet of a wine, including the scents perceived when smelling the wine.